What is your team currently focused on?

 I’m very proud of the team for launching Intelligent Octopus in the US.
-This is an intelligent energy product that helps customers save money by optimizing in the background how and when energy is consumed.
-As we build out more and more renewables on the grid, we need tools to optimize when energy is consumed to match when wind and solar are most abundant.
+This is an intelligent energy product that helps customers save money by optimising in the background how and when energy is consumed.
+As we build out more and more renewables on the grid, we need tools to optimise when energy is consumed to match when wind and solar are most abundant.

 To make [payments] easier, we developed Cashflow, a framework that provides pluggable integrations with payment systems.
 The framework has allowed us to grow Kraken to integrate around 25 different payment channels in a consistent manner and with minimal development effort.

 Octopus Energy offers two payment models: pay-as-you-go and monthly billing.
 Do you see one used more than the other?

 They both have their value and it depends on the customer’s preference.
 Many customers are used to a postpaid monthly billing product – one in which they use electricity all month long and then get a bill the following month.
 The downside to this is that it can be hard to keep a handle on your usage because the feedback loop between high usage and high bills can take a long time.

 Pay-as-you-go products are really helpful to shorten that feedback loop and maximise control of your expenses.
 It helps put the control back into the hands of the customers because they see the impact of their daily usage and can make decisions faster about adjusting their usage.

 Where do you get the most value from Stripe?

 Stripe's API is such a pleasure to work with.
 You have some of the best documentation I've ever come across and it’s been very easy to get time with your technical staff.
 Payments are such an important part of our execution and it’s a valuable time saver to be able to quickly and securely connect to Stripe’s API so we can spend most of our time building a comprehensive Kraken platform and not spend our valuable engineering time on payments.